AmiliaSalva/Azure-Honey-Net-SOC/README.md

 By comparing the security metrics before and after implementing these hardening measures and security controls, I was able to demonstrate the effectiveness of each step in improving the overall security posture of the Azure environment.

 ## Attack Maps Before Hardening / Security Controls

+- This attack map demonstrates the consequences of leaving the Network Security Group (NSG) open, as it allowed for malicious traffic to flow unimpeded.
+This visualization underscores the importance of implementing proper security measures, such as restricting NSG rules, to prevent unauthorized access and minimize potential threats.

 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/JeElX9R.png)<br>

  <br />
  <br />

+ - This attack map highlights the numerous syslog authentication failures experienced by the Linux server I deployed, indicating that unauthorized access attempts were made from outisde.
+This serves as a reminder of the importance of securing Linux servers with strong authentication mechanisms and monitoring system logs for signs of intrusion attempts.

 ![Linux Syslog Auth Failures](https://i.imgur.com/QW8PF0o.png)<br>

  <br />
  <br />

+ - This attack map showcases the numerous RDP and SMB failures, illustrating the persistent attempts by potential attackers to exploit these protocols.
+The visualization emphasizes the need for securing remote access and file sharing services to protect against unauthorized access and potential cyber threats.

 ![Windows RDP/SMB Auth Failures](https://i.imgur.com/SETmQBl.png)<br>

  <br />
  <br />